Enhanced Defense Cooperation Agreement: Background

 For more than a century, the Philippines has been important to American defense strategy.
 Currently, the Philippines is a "major non-NATO ally" of the United States.

-The U.S. acquired the Philippines from Spain after the Spanish–American War of 1898 and then fought the Philippine–American War against Philippine revolutionaries to secure their rule.
+The US acquired the Philippines from Spain after the Spanish–American War of 1898 and then fought the Philippine–American War against Philippine revolutionaries to secure their rule.
 After both wars, the Philippines was a territory of the United States from 1898 to 1946.
 The United States granted the Philippines independence in 1946.

 The Mutual Defense Treaty was signed in 1951 and ratified in 1952 by the governments of the United States and the Philippines.
 The purpose of the Treaty was to "strengthen the fabric of peace" in the Pacific, by formally adopting an agreement to defend each other's territory in the case of external attack.
 In line with this treaty, the United States maintained several military bases in the Philippines, including Subic Bay Naval Base and the Clark Air Base.
 In 1992, the bases closed after the Philippine Senate rejected, by a close vote, a treaty that would have extended the bases' lease.
-The treaty was rejected because of U.S. reluctance to set a firm time frame for troop withdrawal and to guarantee that no nuclear weapons would pass through the base.
+The treaty was rejected because of US reluctance to set a firm time frame for troop withdrawal and to guarantee that no nuclear weapons would pass through the base.

 The Philippines–United States Visiting Forces Agreement (VFA) was signed by the governments of the Philippines and the United States in 1998, and came into effect in 1999.
-This was the first military agreement since the closing of U.S. bases in 1992.
+This was the first military agreement since the closing of US bases in 1992.
 The VFA outlined a set of guidelines for the conduct and protection of American troops visiting the Philippines.
 The Agreement also stipulated the terms and conditions for American military to pass through or land in Philippine territory.
-The VFA is a reciprocal agreement in that not only does it outline the guidelines for U.S. troops visiting the Philippines but also for Philippine troops visiting the United States.
+The VFA is a reciprocal agreement in that not only does it outline the guidelines for US troops visiting the Philippines but also for Philippine troops visiting the United States.